Table of Contents

 There will be times when people will enter your digital space, whether it's via direct messages on Twitter, Facebook, or Instagram, or whether it's via email or text messages.

-The conversation to get away is bound to be comfortable.
+The conversation to get away is bound to be comfortable in order to get someone to leave you alone.

 Or is it?